-Kale is massaged until tender in a bright and flavorful Caesar dressing made with lemon juice, olive oil, garlic and Parmesan cheese.
+No egg necessary!
+Kale is massaged until tender in a bright and flavorful Caesar dressing made with lemon juice, olive oil, garlic, and Parmesan cheese.

-If you don’t think you like kale or that your family wouldn’t eat kale, I’m here to let you in on a little secret: it needs to be massaged first!
-Yes my friends, your kale needs a quick little rub down with a little oil, acidity and salt.
-As the vinaigrette is rubbed into the kale, it starts to soften making it easier to eat.
+If you don’t think you like kale or that your family wouldn’t eat kale, I’m here to let you in on a little secret: Kale needs to be massaged first!

 While this may not be a traditional caesar dressing (there’s no egg yolk in my version), it still hits all of those great flavor notes.
 The anchovy paste is optional but I highly urge you to try it before you decide you don’t like it.
 My kids have never once noticed it or complained and that speaks volumes.